andreidevo/Multi_touch_flutter/README.md

 Hey!!!!
 IT IS Multi-touch flutter painter!

-Just copy and paste this screen and conteniue develiping your idea!
+Just copy-paste this screen and conteniue develiping your idea!

 (get Star to this repo :)